codebar/manual/_posts/2014-12-19-becoming-a-sponsor.md

 - Your logo on our website

-*Our costs*
+*What your sponsorship money is being used for*

 - Breakfast
 - Lunch
 - Continuous supply of coffee
 - Printed materials to help get the word out
-- Travel costs to help students who live outside London get to the workshop
+- Travel support to help students who live outside London get to the workshop
 - Stickers, t-shirts and other swag
 - After party refreshments